 Accept your loans on your MyNIU Campus Finances.
-First-time loan borrowers are encouraged to also complete the Master Promissory Note and Loan Entrance Counseling requirements at www.studentloans.gov
+First-time loan borrowers must also complete the Master Promissory Note and Loan Entrance Counseling at www.studentloans.gov

 Work-Study awards are not guaranteed and are earned as wages by working on and off campus with eligible employers.
 A Work-Study award reflects the amount the student can earn if hired.
 Students must apply for a work-study job and be hired in order to utilize the eligibility offered on their award notification.
 Work-Study wages do not credit to the student's Bursar account.
 Students earn paychecks for work performed.
 Regular Student Employment positions do not require an offering of Federal Work-Study on the award notification.

 The information supplied on the Free Application for Federal Student Aid (FAFSA) is used by the federal government to determine a student's Expected Family Contribution (EFC).
 The EFC defines for the university what financial aid programs a student is eligible to participate in and the amount for which he/she is eligible.
 A common misunderstanding is that the EFC is the amount the student will owe the university.
 Rather, the amount owed is the student charges minus the financial aid awarded and disbursed.

 Where should I send the check for a private scholarship I have been awarded?(show/hide »)